qarq90/degree_data/README.md

 2. **Explore the data:**

-    Navigate to the `SEM 3` to `SEM 8` directories and choose the specific subject directory to find the data sets and papers available.
+    Navigate to the `SEM 3` to `SEM 8` directories and choose the specific subject directory to find the data sets, essential documents, resources and papers available.

 ## Contact